Top Things To Do In Perast Montenegro

 When visiting this church, make sure to notice one of its most treasured creations, an embroidery by Hijacinta Mijović-Kunić.
 She embroidered it while waiting 25 years for her husband to return from the sea.
 The embroidery is created with silver and gold threads as well as her own hair!
 There is also a small museum here.

 The legacy of dropping rocks here lives on in an event called fašinada.
-This festival has been held every year on July 22 since 138.
+This festival is held annually every on July 22.
 In this event, a parade of decorated boats, loaded with rocks, sail to the islet at sunset and cast the rocks into the sea.
+There is also a regatta and other celebrations.

 How To Get To Our Lady of the Rocks